lamhq/tech-notes/pages/devops/aws/security/4-infrastructure-protection/aws-waf.md

 Once a request meets a condition defined in the rules, AWS WAF instructs the underlying service to either block or allow the request based on the action you define.

-## Pricing

-Pricing is based on how many rules you deploy and how many web requests your web application receives

-No upfront commitments.

-## Behaviors
+## Configurations

-At its most basic level, it allows 3 different behaviors:
+It allows 3 different behaviors:

-- **Allow all requests** except the ones you specify.
+- **Allow** all requests except the ones you specify.
-- **Block all requests** except the ones you specify.
+- **Block** all requests except the ones you specify.
-- **Count the requests** that match the properties you specify.
+- **Count** the requests that match the properties you specify.

-You can define conditions by using characteristics of web requests such as the following:
+You can define conditions by matching values in the following request parts:
+- HTTP Header
+- HTTP methods
+- Query string
+- Body
+- Single query parameter (value only)
+- All query parameters (values only)
 - IP addresses that requests originate from
 - Country that requests originate from
-- Values in request headers
 - Presence of SQL code that is likely to be malicious (SQL injection)
 - Presence of a script that is likely to be malicious (cross-site scripting)
 - Strings that appear in requests - either specific strings or strings that match regular expression (regex) patterns

+## Pricing

+Pricing is based on:
+- number of rules you deploy
+- number of requests your web application receives

+No upfront commitments.